confidential-containers/operator/docs/PEERPODS-TEST.md

 ## Introduction
 This document describes testing to confirm that the operators are functioning.
-These test were performed on a libvirt provider as an example.
+These tests were performed on a libvirt provider as an example.

 ## Check that the peerpod-config CR was created
 ```